Dmitry858/slim-basic-app/README.md

 ```
 ./vendor/bin/phinx migrate -c ./config/migrations.php
 ```
-6. Change the password of the test user in the file `/database/seeders/UserSeeder.php`.
-7. Start seeders:
+6. Start seeders:
 ```
 ./vendor/bin/phinx seed:run -c ./config/migrations.php
 ```
-8. If you use this application for building REST API don't forget to change the secret key in the file `/config/api.php`.
+7. If you use this application for building REST API don't forget to change the secret key in the file `/config/api.php`.

 ### Version with admin panel
 The branch "[admin-panel](https://github.com/dmitry858/slim-basic-app/tree/admin-panel)" has the version of application with admin panel.